lukaj274/CityBuild-Simulator/README.md

 Go to the Releases section to download a compiled binary for your platform.
 Instructions on how to run are provided.

 Or download a copy of the source, import it to Godot, and click the run button.

+## Note
+Project name will change to avoid confusion with an existing product.